Computational Pathology for improved cancer management and better human sustainability

 Quantitative spatial profiling of the tumor microenvironment coupled with genomic profiling of cancer is the key to objective selection of optimal treatment for cancer patients.
 Moreover, it will also help the pathologists better understand that how the immune system responds to the growth and spread of cancer and/or to a particular treatment.

-- To develop computer vision based techniques for detection and segmentation of tissue structures in digital histology images, with the goal for better understanding and quantification of tumor micro-environment.
+- To develop computer vision-based techniques for detecting and segmentation tissue structures in digital histology images to better understand and quantifysegmentation of tissue structures in digital histology images, to better understand and quantifyunderstanding and quantification of tumor micro-environment.

-- To develop novel AI based techniques for the discovery of new diagnostic, prognostic, and predictive digital biomarkers.
-These biomarkers are based on tissue morphology and architecture, tumour-immune microenvironment, and spatial signatures of a combination of tumor, peri-tumor and even some of the non-tumor regions in digital pathology images.
+- To develop novel AI-based techniques for the discovery of new diagnostic, prognostic, and predictive digital biomarkers.
+These biomarkers are based on tissue morphology and architecture, tumor-immune microenvironment, and spatial signatures of a combination of the tumor, peri-tumor, and even some of the non-tumor regions in digital pathology images.

 In big picture, we envision to develop next generation of Computational Pathology based tools and technologies that can be used in clinical practice enabling improved diagnosis, grading, prognosis, and treatment planning of cancer patients.